Naituw/IPAPatch/README.md

 2. **Prepare Decrypted IPA File**

-   The IPA file you use need to be decrypted, you can get a decrypted ipa from jailbroken device or download directly from an ipa download site, such as http://www.iphonecake.com
+   The IPA file you use need to be decrypted, you can get a decrypted ipa from a jailbroken device or download it directly from an ipa download site, such as http://www.iphonecake.com

 3. **Replace Placeholder IPA**